ze-ouyang/NNCOTR/index.md

 {:toc}

 # Introduction
-When a charged particle crosses two medium with different index of
+When a charged particle crosses two medium with different index of refractive,